-The development is very fast and we actively participate in research and development of methods together with some of the other leading international players in the field.
-Currently, we are working on quality assurance of methods for analysing individuals of otters, lynx and polar bears based on DNA from footprints in snow.
+eDNA development is very fast and we actively participate in research and development together with other leading international players in the field.
+Currently, we are working on development and quality assurance of methods for analysing individuals of lynx and polar bears based on DNA from footprints in snow.